Wire bonding: Wire bond reliability

 While wirebond manufacturing tends to focus on bond quality, it often does not account for wearout mechanisms related to wire bond reliability.
 In this case, an understanding of the application and use environment can help prevent reliability issues.
 Common examples of environments that lead to wire bond failures include elevated temperature, humidity, and temperature cycling.

 Under elevated temperatures, excessive intermetallics (IMC) growth can create brittle points of fracture.
 Much work that has been done to characterize the intermetallic formation and aging for various metal systems.
 This not a problem in metal systems where the wire bond and bond pad are the same material such as Al-Al. This does become a concern in dissimilar metal systems.
-One of the most well known examples is the brittle intermetallics formed in gold-aluminum IMCs such as purple plague.
+One of the most well known examples is the brittle intermetallics formed in gold-aluminium IMCs such as purple plague.
 Additionally, diffusion related issues, such as Kirkendall voiding and Horsting voiding, can also lead to wire bond failures.

 Under elevated temperature and humidity environments, corrosion can be a concern.
 This is most common in Au-Al metal systems and is driven by galvanic corrosion.
 The presence of halides such as chlorine can accelerate this behavior.
 This Au-Al corrosion is often characterized with Peck's law for temperature and humidity.
 This is not as common in other metal systems.

 Under temperature cycling, thermomechanical stress is generated in the wire bond as a result of coefficient of thermal expansion (CTE) mismatch between the epoxy molding compound (EMC), the leadframe, the die, the die adhesive, and the wire bond.
 This leads to low cycle fatigue due to shear or tensile stresses in the wire bond.
-Various fatigue models have been used to predict the fatigue life of wire bonds under such conditions.
+Various fatigue models have been used to predict the fatigue life of wire bonds under such conditions, such as Paris' law.
+Fatigue models can be coupled with data-driven approaches, such as physics-informed Markov-Chains, to account for uncertainty and to better generalize for predictions on lower temperature.

 Proper understanding of the use environment and metal systems are often the most important factors for increasing wire bond reliability.